 Before we get to the number of oxygen absorbers you need, the first thing you need to think about is what size.

 Oxygen absorbers are small packets of an iron powder mix that, when exposed to oxygen, becomes iron oxide.
 This process sucks the oxygen out of any airtight container you are putting them in.

 When used in Mylar bags, you will see the effects after all of the oxygen has been absorbed because the bag will seal tight against the food.

 These oxygen absorbers are critical for long-term food storage because oxygen will destroy your food over the longer term.

 Oxygen absorbers should be used by preppers and homesteaders to store foods such as rice, beans, pasta, cereal, nuts, noodles, flour, seeds, pet food, and even long-term coffee storage.

-Use these and you will no longer have the problem of oxidization or of insects that plague others’ food stores who don’t utilize this wonderful science.
+Use these, and you will no longer have the problem of oxidization or of insects that plague others’ food stores that don’t utilize this wonderful science.

 How Many Oxygen Absorbers Do You Need?

 So you’ve gotten to the point where you’re convinced you need an oxygen absorber?
 Good, that means you’re making progress on your preps.
 The next thing to figure out is what size to place in containers you plan to store food items in.

 Bonus – add some Gamma Seal lids to your buckets to make getting in and out of it a whole lot easier.